ralfhenze/timesheet-analyzer/README.md

-# Time Tracker
+# Timesheet Analyzer

-A simple command-line application to track working hours and calculate statistics.
+A simple command-line application to calculate statistics from CSV timesheets.
 Written in Go.